ranjeethmahankali/alum/README.md

 ## Usage and Features

-This library uses [`glam`](https://github.com/bitshifter/glam-rs) out of the box for geometric types such as points, normals etc. These are enabled by the `use_glam` feature and can be disabled if you don't want to use `glam`.

-You can use this library with your own geometric types for points and normals etc. by implementing an adaptor that tells this library how to work with your geometric types.
+The library includes default implementations of mesh adaptors, and corresponding mesh types with single and double floating point precision.
+If you're not happy with these default adaptors, you can write your own adaptor that tells the library how to work with the vector and scalar types of your choice.
 Read the [documentation](https://docs.rs/alum/latest/alum/) to learn more about this.
 These [examples](https://github.com/ranjeethmahankali/alum/tree/main/examples) demonstrate writing custom adaptors and rendering and using various features of this crate together with [`three_d`](https://github.com/asny/three-d)